 Tree Planting & Removal

-Managing a healthy urban forest is a high priority for the City.
-We manage over 33,000 City-owned trees, most of which are on 300 kilometers of boulevards and in our parks.
+A healthy urban forest is of high importance to the City.
+Staff manage approximately 33,000 public trees, on 300 kilometres of boulevards and in over 130 parks and open spaces.

 What You Need to Know